shorebirdtech/docs/docs/guides/code_push_release.md

    );
 ```

-Commit this change and push the branch:
+Commit the change and push our new patch branch:

 ```sh
 git add lib/main.dart